-• Instruc ctor portfolio - Appendix B-9 Survey results [F7] Examples of communication with stakeholder groups of JROTC purpose/benefits (marketing) [F9] Involvement of stakeholders in development of continuous improvement plans [F7]
+• Ins structor portfolio - Appendix B-9 Survey results [F8] Examples of collaboration with stakeholder groups of JROTC purpose/benefits (marketing) [F8] Involvement of stakeholders in development of continuous improvement plans [F12]

-- Cadet Staff Interviews Appendix B-8 - Cadet Portfolios Appendix B-3
+- Cadet Portfolios Appendix B-3 - Battalion Staff Continuous Improvement Briefing and Rubric Appendix B-1

 Level of Performance Evident Notes

 Distinguished

-Instructors deliberately and consistently align their decisions and actions toward continuous improvement to achieve the JROTC mission and High school's goals/mission.
+Instructors deliberately and consistently align their decisions and actions toward continuous improvement to achieve the JROTC mission and high school's goals/mission.
 They encourage, support and expect all students to be held to high standards in all courses of study.
 The culture is characterized by collaboration and a sense of community among all stakeholders.
 Instructors consistently communicate effectively with appropriate and varied representatives from stakeholder groups consistent with the special purpose of the institution.
 0

-Proficient \circ
+Proficient 0

-Instructors align their decisions and actions toward continuous improvement to achieve the JROTC and High School's goals/mission.
+Instructors align their decisions and actions toward continuous improvement to achieve the JROTC and high school's goals/mission.
 They expect all students to be held to high standards in all courses of study.
 The culture is characterized by collaboration and a sense of community.
 Instructors communicate effectively with appropriate and varied representatives from stakeholder groups consistent with the special purpose of the institution.

-Level of Performance Evident Notes Instructors make some decisions and take some actions toward continuous improvement to achieve the JROTC and High school's goals/mission.
+Level of Performance Evident Notes Instructors make some decisions and take some actions toward continuous improvement to achieve the JROTC and high school's goals/mission.
 They expect all students to be held to standards.
 The culture is characterized by a minimal degree of collaboration and a limited sense of community.
 Instructors sometimes communicate effectively with appropriate and varied representatives from stakeholder groups consistent with the special purpose of the institution.
 0 Needs Improvement Decisions and actions seldom or never support continuous improvement.
 Instructors may or may not expect students to learn.
 The culture is characterized by a minimal degree of collaboration and little or no sense of community.
 Instructors rarely or never communicate with stakeholder groups.
 0 Actions: